joakimsigvald/XspecT/README.md

 But should you need some feature that is not provided by XspecT, you can create your mock using Moq explicitly and supply it to the pipeline using `Given(myMock.Object)`.

 ## 5. Asserting Results

-XspectT come with its own fluent assertion framework under the `XspecT.Assert` namespace.
+XspecT comes with its own fluent assertion framework under the `XspecT.Assert` namespace.
 Even if you don't use any other feature of XspecT, you can use this framework as an alternative to `FluentAssertions` or `AwesomeAssertions`.
 However, combined with the XspecT pipeline is where it really shines.

-### 5.1 Reading advice
+**Reading advice**
-What follows is a compact reference manual on the fluent nature of XspecT.Assert, followed by a complete list of feature.
+What follows is a compact reference manual on the fluent nature of XspecT.Assert, followed by a complete list of features.

 ### 5.1 Fluent assertions

 Assertions are made directly on the value to be verified.
-Several assertions can be chained together using property-binders between assertions (lowercase).
-Every assertion returns a continuation (unless it fails and throws a XunitException).
+Every assertion returns a continuation, allowing chaining of assertions.
 The continuation is context-aware and allows different assertions depending on what was asserted previously.

 #### 5.1.1 And